MP Estate Planning UK

 What is a Property Trust?

-Understanding the concept of a property trust is crucial for homeowners in the UK who wish to secure their family’s future.
-A property trust is a legal arrangement where you transfer the ownership of your property to a trust, which is managed by trustees for the benefit of the beneficiaries.
+Understanding the concept of a property trust is the first step for any UK homeowner serious about estate planning.
+A property trust is a legal arrangement — not a separate legal entity — where you (the settlor) transfer the ownership of your property to trustees, who hold and manage it for the benefit of your chosen beneficiaries.

 Definition and Purpose